Torrescam/rockPaperScissors/README.md

 A simple **Rock, Paper, Scissors** game where the player can play against the computer.
 The game dynamically tracks scores, displays results, and provides a reset functionality to restart the game.

+**Fully responsive design:** The game works on both desktop and mobile devices.

 ---

 ## 🎮 **How to Play**